Sthaagg/CheskoPapyrusShared/README.md

 ###Note: Example Implementation
 Frostfall has already successfully implemented Fallback Events in some of its code as it begins aligning itself towards becoming console-compatible.
-You can see an example by looking at [_Frost_ClimateSystem](https://github.com/chesko256/Campfire/blob/NewExposureSystem/Scripts/Source/_Frost_ClimateSystem.psc#L115), which registers for an event `OnTamrielRegionChange`, and [_Frost_RegionDetectScript](https://github.com/chesko256/Campfire/blob/NewExposureSystem/Scripts/Source/_Frost_RegionDetectScript.psc), which pushes some data and sends the event. `GetEventEmitter_OnTamrielRegionChange()` is an abstraction to get the Event Emitter implemented on [FrostUtil](https://github.com/chesko256/Campfire/blob/NewExposureSystem/Scripts/Source/FrostUtil.psc#L173) strictly for convenience.
+You can see an example by looking at [_Frost_ClimateSystem](https://github.com/chesko256/Campfire/blob/NewExposureSystem/Scripts/Source/_Frost_ClimateSystem.psc), which registers for an event `OnTamrielRegionChange`, and [_Frost_RegionDetectScript](https://github.com/chesko256/Campfire/blob/NewExposureSystem/Scripts/Source/_Frost_RegionDetectScript.psc), which pushes some data and sends the event. [_Frost_FallbackReceiverClimateSystem](https://github.com/chesko256/Campfire/blob/NewExposureSystem/Scripts/Source/_Frost_FallbackReceiverClimateSystem.psc) receives the event and calls the appropriate event method. `GetEventEmitter_OnTamrielRegionChange()` is an abstraction to get the Event Emitter implemented on [FrostUtil](https://github.com/chesko256/Campfire/blob/NewExposureSystem/Scripts/Source/FrostUtil.psc) and is strictly for my own convenience.

 ###Pros